nicolenlama/HuggingFace_API_2/README.md

 * Remove all tokens from script.
 * Encrypt tokens and/or add as environment variable (.env)
 * Add tokenization to sentiment score to make score more accurate
+* Add HTTPS to api
+* Add Route53 domain name to instance
+* utilize modules folder in Django for better organization
+* Refactor code for efficiency
+* Increase EC2 instance resources
+* Add load balancer to account for increases in API calls
+* Add API call limit. for example: 10 queries per second